 Filling Out the FAFSA as a Nontraditional Student

-If you're returning to school, you should fill out the Free Application for Federal Student Aid (FAFSA) to determine their eligibility for federal grants, loans, and work-study programs. to determine your eligibility for federal grants, loans, and work-study programs.
-You fill out the FAFSA annually.
-The form is available each October.
+If you're returning to school, submit the FAFSA to determine your eligibility for federal grants, loans, and work-study programs.
+You must fill out the FAFSA annually; the form is available each October for the following academic year.

 The application not only considers you for federal financial aid but also helps you qualify for state and school financial aid.
 Some private loan providers and scholarship organizations also use the FAFSA to determine your financial need.